cewing/training.python_web/source/presentations/session03.rst

 .. rst-class:: build
 .. container::

-    We can leverage the database initialization script to handle this.
+    We can use the database initialization script to create one for us.

     Open ``learning_journal/scripts/initialzedb.py``:

     .. code-block:: python

-        # add the import
-        # from cryptacular.pbkdf2 import PBKDF2PasswordManager as Manager
-        from cryptacular.bcrypt import BCRYPTPasswordManager as Manager
+        from learning_journal.models import password_context
-        from ..models import User
+        from learning_journal.models import User
         # and update the main function like so:
         def main(argv=sys.argv):
             # ...
             with transaction.manager:
                 # replace the code to create a MyModel instance
-                manager = Manager()
-                password = manager.encode(u'admin')
+                encrypted = password_context.encrypt('admin')
-                admin = User(name=u'admin', password=password)
+                admin = User(name='admin', password=encrypted)
                 DBSession.add(admin)

 .. nextslide:: Rebuild the Database: